uoe-eng/tabularasa/README.md

         },
       ],
       events: {
-        // Events to be passed direct to SLDDetail's child components/inputs (for custom events) }
+        // Events to be passed direct to TRDetail's child components/inputs (for custom events) }
       methods: {
-        // Methods to be passed direct to SLDDetail's child components/inputs (for callbacks etc) }
+        // Methods to be passed direct to TRDetail's child components/inputs (for callbacks etc) }
       props: {
-        // Properties to be passed direct to SLDDetail's child components/inputs (for styling etc) }
+        // Properties to be passed direct to TRDetail's child components/inputs (for styling etc) }
     }
   }